dfilatov/vidom-css-animation-group/README.md

 ## What is it?

 This module provides API for "appearance", "entering" and "leaving" animation via CSS transitions and animations inside Vidom.
+It's a high-level component based on low-level [vidom-animation-group](https://github.com/dfilatov/vidom-animation-group).

 ## Demo